BSN Co–Curricular Learning Goals

-Academic adjustments for English as an Additional Language Policy (approved UGCC 11/2019)
+Academic Adjustments for English as an Additional Language Policy

 Students who consider English as an additional language (EAL) may request academic adjustments, such as:

-- Extended testing time for RCoN teacher-made exams; adjustments are designed to decrease over time and cease prior to Capstone theory course
+- Extended testing time for College teacher-made exams; adjustments are designed to decrease over time and cease prior to Capstone theory course

 - Alternate testing setting

 - Use of a student-provided, hard copy, bilingual dictionary

-- Students are required to self-identify as an EAL.
+- Students are required to self-identify as an EAL learner.

 - Students must contact the Program Director in order to request testing adjustments.
 Students should not make requests directly to faculty members.